-In this paper, we use neurocomputational modelling of cognitive development at the population level to focus on the mechanistic basis of genetic and environmental influences on high ability.
-Artificial neural network models are employed to integrate data across levels of description: from the genetic level in terms of influences on neurocomputation; from the environmental level in terms of influences on the level of stimulation children receive from the environment; and from the behavioural level, in terms of scores on cognitive tests.
+In this paper, we use neurocomputational modelling of cognitive development to focus on the mechanistic basis of genetic and environmental influences on high ability.
+Considering development across a whole population, artificial neural network models are employed to integrate data across levels of description: from the genetic level in terms of influences on neurocomputation; from the environmental level in terms of influences on the level of stimulation children receive from the environment; and from the behavioural level, in terms of scores on cognitive tests.

-In previous work, we have shown how population-level modelling of cognitive development using artificial neural networks can provide a unified framework to consider individual differences within a developmental framework and integrate across levels of description (Thomas, Forrester & Ronald, 2016).
-We have shown that observed SES effects on language development can be simulated by modulating the richness of linguistic experience received by children in families of different SES levels (Thomas, Forrester & Ronald, 2013).
-Moreover, this model simulated the asymmetric quality of high and low tails observed in genetic studies: SES predicted whether simulated individuals would fall in the top 10% of the population, but not if they would fall in the bottom 10%.
+In previous work, we have shown how modelling cognitive development using populations of artificial neural networks can provide a unified framework to consider individual differences within a developmental framework and integrate across levels of description (Thomas, Forrester, & Ronald, 2016).
+We have shown that observed SES effects on language development can be simulated by modulating the richness of linguistic experience received by children in families of different SES levels (Thomas, Forrester, & Ronald, 2013), Moreover, this model simulated the asymmetric quality of high and low tails observed in genetic studies: SES predicted whether simulated individuals would fall in the top 10% of the population, but not if they would fall in the bottom 10%.
 This is because there are many ways to fail but few to succeed: therefore the predictive power of a single factor is reduced for poor outcomes.
-This novel prediction was subsequently supported in empirical data (Bishop, 2005).
+This novel prediction was subsequently confirmed by a re-analysis of empirical data collected by Bishop (2005).
 We also investigated the causes of delayed development in this model framework, following the trajectories of simulated children who exhibited early delay (Thomas & Knowland, 2014).
 Of these individuals, two thirds subsequently resolved to the normal range later in development.
-This replicates a pattern observed in the empirical literature (e.g., Bishop, 2005).
+This replicates a pattern observed in the empirical literature (e.g., Dale, Price, Bishop, & Plomin, 2003).
 The model once more produced a novel prediction: that SES should predict variance in the final language ability level of children whose early delay resolved, but not in those where the delay persisted.
 Once more, this prediction was confirmed by the empirical data (Bishop, 2005).

-The framework has therefore demonstrated its initial adequacy to investigate the mechanistic basis of individual differences.
-In the current work, the Thomas, Forrester, and Ronald (2013) model is employed to address the developmental trajectories of 'gifted' simulated children falling in the upper tail of early performance.
+The modelling framework has therefore demonstrated its initial adequacy to investigate the mechanistic basis of individual differences.
+In the current work, the Thomas et al. (2013) model is employed to address the developmental trajectories of 'gifted' simulated children falling in the upper tail of early performance.
 Our key questions are as follows: (1) For those simulated individuals showing high early ability, what are the neurocomputational and environmental factors that predict the long-term outcome of developmental trajectories?
 (2) In a mechanistic model of experience-dependent development, where all sources of variation are specified and there is no measurement error, can the Feinstein graph be replicated, with the population rank order of gifted individuals from lower SES backgrounds subsequently declining across development?
 (3) If such a decline is observed, must the computational causes of the changes in rank be entirely environmental, as proposed?
 (4) If changes in population rank are not entirely environmental, can the risk of subsequent decline be predicted from behavioural measures taken when early giftedness is first recognised?